If you take lessons, "Heels down!" might be something you'll often hear from your coach or instructor.

 - Make sure you are wearing comfortable riding footwear.
 Stiff boots or half-chaps that bunch or pinch over the front of your ankle may make it uncomfortable to drop your heel.

 - Make sure your stirrups are the correct length.
 You'll want the bottom of the stirrup to be even with your ankle bone when you are mounted with your legs hanging free.
 Too long and you will be reaching with your toes for the stirrups.
 Too short and you may feel cramped and inclined to jam your heel down.
-Yes, dressage and jump riders may lengthen or shorten their stirrups.
+Dressage and jump riders may appear to lengthen or shorten their stirrups.
 In fact, many dressage riders don't actually lengthen their stirrups at all.
 It's their proper position and flexibility that gives them the long-legged look.
 So, when you are starting out, use your ankle bone as a guide.

 - Strengthen and stretch your calf muscles.